Uptown New Orleans: Hurstville

 Hurst named three streets perpendicular to the Mississippi River Eleonore, Arabella, and Joseph for his wife, daughter, and son, respectively.
 He named the fourth street Nashville, as part of his plan to get the New Orleans & Nashville Railroad to construct a spur into his faubourg.
 However, both Hurst and the railroad went bankrupt during the Panic of 1837, and the proposed track was not built.

 Although Hurst himself is largely forgotten, his name lives on as Hurst Street, which crosses the four streets named above.
 The name Hurstville is still used to identify the former faubourg; and as of 2010, still appears in local news items and real estate listings.
 The neighborhood streets are almost entirely residential.

 Burtheville

 This faubourg was once farmland owned by Dominique François Burthe, who bought the property from Bernard de Marigny in 1831.
 Burthe subdivided the property in 1851 to create Burtheville.
-It was bounded by the river and Claiborne Avenue, between Webster and State streets.
+It was bounded by the river and Claiborne Avenue, and present day Audubon Park to between Webster and State streets.
 An 1867–1868 directory for New Orleans commented that Burtheville was very sparsely populated.

 The United States Marine Hospital was built at the corner of Henry Clay and Tchoupitoulas Streets in 1858, which was expanded in the 20th century to become the U.S. Public Health Service Hospital.
 In 1983, after the state of Louisiana acquired the property, this facility became the New Orleans Adolescent Hospital.